Dheerajjha451/wordlist.github.io/README.md

 ● Login page:- To login securely into the website.

-● Sign up:- To set your username and password which you will use to login.
+● Sign up:- To set your username and password which you will use to log in.

-● Recover Password:- In case you forget your password, this feature will ask you a couple of question.
-These questions will be used to verify if its you, in case you forget your password.
+● Recover Password:- In case you forget your password, this feature will ask you a couple of questions.
+These questions will be used to verify if it's you, in case you forget your password.

 ● Forget Password:- To reset your password if you forget